 4. Long Recovery Time

 Coughing and shortness of breath are one of the most common and signature symptoms of EIB.
 However, most people may not realize that their coughing is due to the asthma.
 These symptoms come about around 20 minutes after you start a workout, or even take up to 40 minutes to show up, and might also occur when the demand or pressure on the body increases.
-If someone has severe EIB, they may
+If someone has severe EIB, they may even end up gasping for air during a workout.

 6. Tightness In The Chest